By the end of this section, you will be able to:

 Why Do Prejudice and Discrimination Exist?

 Prejudice and discrimination persist in society due to social learning and conformity to social norms.
-Children learn prejudiced attitudes and beliefs from society: their parents, teachers, friends, the media, and other sources of socialization, such as Facebook (O’Keeffe & Clarke-Pearson, 2011).
+Children learn prejudiced attitudes and beliefs from society: their parents, teachers, friends, the media, and other sources of socialization, such as social media (O’Keeffe & Clarke-Pearson, 2011).
 If certain types of prejudice and discrimination are acceptable in a society, there may be normative pressures to conform and share those prejudiced beliefs, attitudes, and behaviors.
 For example, public and private schools are still somewhat segregated by social class.
 Historically, only children from wealthy families could afford to attend private schools, whereas children from middle- and low-income families typically attended public schools.
 If a child from a low-income family received a merit scholarship to attend a private school, how might the child be treated by classmates?
 Can you recall a time when you held prejudiced attitudes or beliefs or acted in a discriminatory manner because your group of friends expected you to?

 Stereotypes and Self-Fulfilling Prophecy

-Consider this example of cause and effect in a self-fulfilling prophecy: If an employer expects an openly gay male job applicant to be incompetent, the potential employer might treat the applicant negatively during the interview by engaging in less conversation, making little eye contact, and generally behaving coldly toward the applicant (Hebl, Foster, Mannix, & Dovidio, 2002).
+Consider this example of cause and effect in a self-fulfilling prophecy: If an employer expects an openly gay job applicant to be incompetent, the potential employer might treat the applicant negatively during the interview by engaging in less conversation, making little eye contact, and generally behaving coldly toward the applicant (Hebl, Foster, Mannix, & Dovidio, 2002).
 In turn, the job applicant will perceive that the potential employer dislikes him, and he will respond by giving shorter responses to interview questions, making less eye contact, and generally disengaging from the interview.
 After the interview, the employer will reflect on the applicant’s behavior, which seemed cold and distant, and the employer will conclude, based on the applicant’s poor performance during the interview, that the applicant was in fact incompetent.
-Thus, the employer’s stereotype—gay men are incompetent and do not make good employees—is reinforced.
+Thus, the employer’s stereotype—gay people are incompetent and do not make good employees—is reinforced.
 Do you think this job applicant is likely to be hired?
 Treating individuals according to stereotypic beliefs can lead to prejudice and discrimination.

 Another dynamic that can reinforce stereotypes is confirmation bias.
 When interacting with the target of our prejudice, we tend to pay attention to information that is consistent with our stereotypic expectations and ignore information that is inconsistent with our expectations.
 In this process, known as confirmation bias, we seek out information that supports our stereotypes and ignore information that is inconsistent with our stereotypes (Wason & Johnson-Laird, 1972).
 In the job interview example, the employer may not have noticed that the job applicant was friendly and engaging, and that he provided competent responses to the interview questions in the beginning of the interview.
 Instead, the employer focused on the job applicant’s performance in the later part of the interview, after the applicant changed his demeanor and behavior to match the interviewer’s negative treatment.
 Have you ever fallen prey to the self-fulfilling prophecy or confirmation bias, either as the source or target of such bias?
 How might we stop the cycle of the self-fulfilling prophecy?